nathancarter/group-explorer/help-src/rf-um-mt-options.md

 the top row and left column determine the contents of the rest of the table.
 *Group Explorer* fills it out using the group operation.)

-To move an element from one point to another in the top row, shift-click on the element's cell in the table and drag [one-finger drag] it to the new position (left or right in the top row).
+To move an element from one point to another in the top row, shift-click [tap-hold] on the element's cell in the table and drag [one-finger drag] it to the new position (left or right in the top row).
 To move an element in the left column, the procedure is the same, except vertical.
 Note that the top row and left column will stay synchronized, so no matter which one you reorder, both will